Last updated on December 19th, 2023 at 03:22 am

-Learning basic words and phrases in Lithuanian (Lietuvių kalba) such as Labas and Labas Rytas is an honor.
+Learning basic words and phrases in Lithuanian (Lietuvių kalba), such as Labas and Labas Rytas is an honor.
 Want to know why?
-Although there are only about 3 million Lithuanian speakers, making it one of the least common spoken languages in Europe, learning this language will be helpful especially when you are planning to go to Lithuania.
+Although there are only about 3 million Lithuanian speakers, making it one of the least common spoken languages in Europe, learning this language will be helpful, especially when you are planning to go to Lithuania.

 Lithuanian belongs to the Baltic languages together with Latvian.
-In the past, there were more languages that were included in this language family such as Galindian, old Prussian, Yotvingian, Skalvian, Selonian, and Semigallian.
+In the past, there were more languages that were included in this language family, such as Galindian, old Prussian, Yotvingian, Skalvian, Selonian, and Semigallian.
 Haven’t heard any of those languages?
 It is understandable because they are now extinct.
 Did you know that linguists considered Lithuanian to be the oldest surviving Indo-European language?
-From here you can simply say that Lithuanian is a very old but interesting language since it manages to remain up until this day.
+From here, you can simply say that Lithuanian is a very old but interesting language since it manages to remain up until this day.

 Whether you are planning to go on a trip to Lithuania or you just want to learn Lithuania for personal reasons, these words, phrases, and expressions are a good way to start with.
-You may hear some locals who speak English especially the younger ones but it is nice to know some Lithuanian words and phrases.
+You may hear some locals who speak English, especially the younger ones, but it is nice to know some Lithuanian words and phrases.
 Here are some of the basic words and phrases in Lithuanian:

-Just like in any other language, learning the basic greetings is one of the life hacks in traveling.
+Just like in any other language, learning basic greetings is one of the life hacks in traveling.
 This is a good conversation starter that can be used in many situations.

 Pronunciation: lah-bahs ree-tahs

 Greeting Labas Rytas / Good morning in English is one of the most common ways to start the day.
-It will be more perfect to say this while having a nice breakfast and eating some delicious Lithuanian pastries like Medaus Tortas (Honey Cake).
-We all know that a simple greeting such as Good morning may brighten up someone’s day so it is a good investment to learn this.
+It will be perfect to say this while having a nice breakfast and eating some delicious Lithuanian pastries like Medaus Tortas (Honey Cake).
+We all know that a simple greeting such as Good morning may brighten up someone’s day, so it is a good investment to learn this.

 Pronunciation: lah-bahs vah-kah-rahs